RicoJia/Leetcode/README.md

 4. **[See here for a detailed list of questions](questions.csv)**
 ### Usage
 1. [Test framework: Catch 2](https://github.com/catchorg/Catch2)
+    - As a good software engineer, familiarity with unit testing is an essential skill.
+Catch2 is a very light-weight and fast testing framework.
+It is as simple as a single header file.
+    In each directory, simply run ```g++ test.cc -o test && ./test``` to run a test and see the result.
 2. List of questions: [some other good questions + solutions](https://github.com/liweiwei1419/LeetCode-Solution-in-Good-Style)
 Also, check out another set of [Solutions to some good questions and good explanation (Mandarin)](https://github.com/pezy/LeetCode)